 - In this system you also set the attributes of how and under what conditions the pin functions - Section:

-- Set Attribute 3 to OFF so that the pin is either open or switched to ground.
-If set to ON, the positive output can damage the gpio pin of the Arduino.
-Always be careful that Arduino input pins don't get more than 5v(some are only 3.3v tolerant)
+- Set Attribute 3 to ON so that the pin is normally open and is switched to ground when the alarm is activated.
+Always be careful that Arduino input pins don't get more than 5v(some are only 3.3v tolerant).

 - All other attributes are set to OFF.